 { \textbf{Distance Computation.} Since the candidates are locally generated by $P_0$, the distance between the samples of $P_0$ and the candidates can be locally computed.
 After that, $P_0$ secretly shares the results to enable the subsequent steps (Lines 3-5). }

 To compute the distances between the samples of each participant $P_i$ and the candidates (Lines 6-8), the MPC operations have to be adopted.
 For example, to compute $d_{T_j^i, S}$, $P_i$ and $P_0$ secretly share $T_j^i$ and $S$ respectively.
-Next, the parties jointly compute each Euclidean norm $\langle ||S, T^i_j[p, L]||^2 \rangle$ using MPC (see Section~\ref{mpc}).
-At last, the parties jointly determine the shapelet distance $\langle d_{T_j^i, S} \rangle$ by Eq.~\ref{eq:shapelet_dis} using the secure minimum operation (see Section~\ref{mpc}).
+Next, the parties jointly compute each Euclidean norm $\langle ||S, T^i_j[p, L]||^2 \rangle$ using MPC.
+At last, the parties jointly determine the shapelet distance $\langle d_{T_j^i, S} \rangle$ by Eq.~\ref{eq:shapelet_dis} using the secure minimum operation (see Sec.~\ref{mpc}).

-{ \textbf{Quality Measurement.} Based on Eq~\ref{eq:IG}, to compute the IG quality of $S \in \mathcal{SC}$ (Line 9), we need to {securely partition the dataset $D_S$ using each threshold $\tau$ and compute the number of samples belonging to each class $c, c \in \{1, \ldots,C\}$ for $D_S$, $D_S^{\tau,L}$, and $D_S^{\tau, R}$.} We achieve it over the secretly shared distances and labels by leveraging the \textit{indicating vector} defined as follows. }
+{ \textbf{Quality Measurement.} Based on Eq.~\ref{eq:IG}, to compute the IG quality of $S \in \mathcal{SC}$ (Line 9), we need to {securely partition the dataset $D_S$ using each threshold $\tau$ and compute the number of samples belonging to each class $c\ (c \in \{1, \ldots,C\})$ for $D_S$, $D_S^{\tau,L}$, and $D_S^{\tau, R}$.} We achieve it over the secretly shared distances and labels by leveraging the \textit{indicating vector} defined as follows. }

 \begin{definition}[Indicating Vector] Given a dataset $D = \{x_j\}_{j=1}^M$ and a subset $A \subseteq D$, we define the indicating vector of $A$, denoted as $\bm{\gamma}_{A \subseteq D}$, as a vector of size $M$ whose $j$-th ($j\in\{1,\ldots,M\}$) entry represents whether $x_j$ is in $A$, i.e., $\boldsymbol{\gamma}_{A \subseteq D}[j] = 1$ if $x_j \in A$, and $0$ otherwise. \end{definition}